香格里拉大酒店江南灶中餐厅 Jiang Nan Wok - Shangri La

 What should a first-timer know?

-- Huaiyang cuisine is built on subtlety , if you arrive expecting bold flavours from Sichuan or Cantonese cooking, recalibrate.
+- Huaiyang cuisine is built on subtlety, if you arrive expecting bold flavours from Sichuan or Cantonese cooking, recalibrate.
 The kitchen's strength is in technique and ingredient quality, not intensity.
 Order around the cold starters and one braised main on a first visit.
-The La Liste scores (89.5pts in 2025, 88pts in 2026) confirm this is not a generic hotel restaurant , it has earned its standing in the Nanjing fine dining category.
+The La Liste scores (89.5pts in 2025, 88pts in 2026) confirm this is not a generic hotel restaurant, it has earned its standing in the Nanjing fine dining category.
 Also worth knowing: autumn visits during hairy crab season give you the most seasonal range.

 What should I order at Jiang Nan Wok?

 - Specific dishes are not confirmed in Pearl's database, so a precise menu recommendation would be speculative.
-What the Huaiyang tradition and La Liste-level recognition do tell you: prioritise cold appetisers, freshwater fish preparations, and any braised meat dishes , these are the categories where this cuisine style and kitchen calibre converge most clearly.
+What the Huaiyang tradition and La Liste-level recognition do tell you: prioritise cold appetisers, freshwater fish preparations, any braised meat dishes, these are the categories where this cuisine style and kitchen calibre converge most clearly.
 Ask your server what is seasonal on the day; in autumn, hairy crab preparations are the obvious answer.
 For a comparable Huaiyang kitchen, Jiangnan Wok · Yun provides a useful reference point for the category.

 Can Jiang Nan Wok accommodate groups?